 By Melissa Clarke

-18+ years old undergraduates.
-To be eligible, students must be Pell Grant recipients or hold DACA/TPS status, and be full or part-time students with at least 2-semesters credit attending college in California, Massachusetts, or New York.
-We are committed to building a Policy Fellows cohort with diverse lived and college-attending experiences that well equips our team to advance student-centered change in higher education policy.
-Ideal candidates are curious about the workings of policy systems, outspoken about their ideas, eager to make change, and committed to issues of equity in higher education!
+uAspire is committed to building a policy fellows cohort with diverse lived and college-attending experiences that equips our team to advance student-centered change in higher education policy.
+Candidates are curious about policymaking, outspoken about their ideas, passionate about making change, and committed to issues of equity in higher education!

 Virtual engagement with teammates from California, Massachusetts, and New York.
 Requires access to the internet and a laptop with a video camera for web conferencing.
 There will be two required in-person events in Boston, Sacramento, New York City and/or Albany. uAspire will cover the cost of travel.

 $500/month stipend for completion of program projects

 If you would like to be considered, please complete this application, estimated to take approximately one hour.
 The application deadline is 11:59 pm ET, Friday, June 23, 2023.
 Applicants can expect to hear from uAspire on the status of their application by July 14.

 Questions?
 Please reach out to Melissa Clarke, New York policy director, at firstname.lastname@example.org.